rwxrob/awesome-go/README.md

 # My Personal "Awesome" Go List

 🎉 Just learning Go?
 Welcome to the party!
 Here's what I recommend most people do to learn it well.
 Note that all these resources assume you already know how to program, that you know what a "loop" is, for example.
 (Stay tuned.
-I'm hoping to create a "Learn to Code, Go as a First Programming Language".
+I'm hoping to create a "Learn to Code in Go as a First Programming Language".

 1. [Go by Example][12] and possibly [Tour of Go][1]
 2. Browse the official [Go User Manual][13]